elymeraj/Machine-Learning-/README.md

 This notebook focuses on supervised learning using regression techniques.
 The goal is to study and compare different regression models (such as linear regression, polynomial regression, etc.) using synthetic and/or real datasets.
-The folder also includes an `environnement.txt` file describing the software environment used for reproducibility.

 ---